Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: User2 and User4 only Box 2: User1, User2, User3 and User4.
 - [ ] Box 1: User1 and User4 only Box 2: User2 ad User4 only.

 ### You need to configure an access review.
 The review will be assigned to a new collection of reviews and reviewed by resource owners.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order

 ![Question 373 part 1](images/question373_1.jpg)
 ![Question 373 part 2](images/question373_2.jpg)